einfachfelixverdammt/Maschine-Jam-for-Bitwig/presets/README.md

 Note that any performance knob on any device will work this way, as long as it's on the active page.
 The presets are simply a convenience.

 The layer preset is a container with 8 modulation knobs added to "Perform" page ("macros" in API v1 speak).
 Each layer has the same basic structure: a bus audio receiver followed by effects.
 An additional "dry sum" layer routes dry audio when effect is not enabled.

-In addition to macro knobs the preset has 8 Quantize modulators, each driven by the macro knob and driving the Mix knobs.
-The modulators are tuned to scale input values above 0 to 1, implementing the toggle behavior (can also think of it as a logic module with a threshold really close to 0 instead of 0.5).
+The knob routes audio to either the effect or the dry bus, by enabling one of the two audio receivers.

-The group preset contains 8 "bus" tracks for convenience, source tracks can be routed to them directly.
+The group preset contains 8 "bus" tracks, source tracks can be routed to them directly.

 ## Caveats

-The "off" detection is imprecise and a little laggy.
+The "off" detection is laggy (as of BWS 3.2.7).
 This is probably because Bitwig has to convert a 7-bit CC value to a smooth continuous signal, and it takes a bit of time for that signal to smoothly drop to 0.
-Also, the Quantize threshold had to be tuned manually to sit somewhere below the point that corresponds to CC value of 1.

 Therefore:

 * The time between touchstrip release and the effect cutover is short but noticeable, you can even see the knob jump to zero faster than Quantize reacts.
-The good news is this lags seems pretty consistent, anticipating it during performance should be easy.
+The good news is this lags seems pretty consistent.
 * If you manage to slide the strip all the way to zero the effect will disengage even though the strip is still being touched.
 This is the price for stealing a value to widen a parameter type.
 Overall it's not a bad deal.